Teppei Natori

-Teppei Natori (名取鉄平, Natori Teppei) is a Japanese racing driver who most recently competed in Super GT for Kondō Racing in the GT300 class.
-He is the 2021 Super Formula Lights champion.
+Teppei Natori (名取鉄平, Natori Teppei) is a Japanese racing driver who currently competes in Super GT for Kondo Racing in the GT300 class.
+He is best known for becoming Super Formula Lights champion in 2021.

 Career

 Karting

-Natori started karting in 2014 when he was 14.
-He finished 6th in the ROK Cup International Final.
+Natori started karting in 2014 when he was fourteen.
+He finished sixth in the ROK Cup International Final.

 Japanese F4

-In 2017 Natori made his single seater debut with Buzz International in the Japanese F4 series.
-He finished three of the four races he competed at in the points, gaining him 14 points and 13th in the standings.
+In 2017, Natori made his single seater debut with Buzz International in the Japanese F4 series.
+He finished three of the four races he competed at in the points, gaining him fourteen points and 13th in the standings.

-In 2018 Natori got a full-time drive with the Honda Formula Dream Project where he would finish on the podium eleven times, three of those times being wins.
+In 2018, Natori got a full-time drive with the Honda Formula Dream Project, where he would finish on the podium eleven times, three of those times being wins.
 Natori finished runner up to teammate and Red Bull Junior driver Yuki Tsunoda.